madmag77/wirl/workflow_definitions/demand_eval_workflow/README.md

 8. **Continuous Ratings**: Ratings are computed as expected values (e.g., 3.6), providing more granular insights than discrete integers
 9. **Report Storage**: Reports are saved locally; ensure adequate disk space and appropriate file permissions for `report_path`
 10. **Timestamp Collisions**: Running multiple evaluations in the same second may need manual handling
+11. **Streamlined Data Model**: This implementation focuses on core purchase intent metric only, without additional attributes like price sensitivity or recommendation likelihood

 ## Research Citation